T-square electric resistivity and its thermal counterpart in RuO$_2$

 Scaling between the amplitude of $A_2$ and the electronic specific heat coefficient $\gamma$ was noticed by Rice \cite{rice1968electron} for elemental transition metals and by Kadowaki and Woods for heavy-fermion systems \cite{kadowaki1986heavy}.
-In a log-log scale, there is a correlation between two measurable quantities, which both depend on the density of states.
+On a log-log scale, there is a correlation between two measurable quantities, which both depend on the density of states.
 It holds in a wide variety of Fermi liquids, despite the fact that the microscopic origin of dissipation associated with \textit{e-e} scattering is yet to be identified (Fig.\ref{fig:2} a).
-However, in dilute metals such as bismuth and antimony, the extremely low carrier concentrations (in the range of $\sim 10^{17}$ to $10^{19}\mathrm{cm^{-3}}$ and corresponding to one mobile electron per thousands of atoms), do not fit in this scaling.
+However, in dilute metals such as bismuth and antimony, the extremely low carrier concentrations (in the range of $\sim 10^{17}$ to $10^{19}\mathrm{cm^{-3}}$; corresponding to one mobile electron per thousands of atoms), do not fit to this scaling.
 This deviation arises because the electronic specific heat coefficient $\gamma$ depends on the carrier density, whereas the prefactor $A_2$, mainly set by the degeneracy temperature of the fermionic system, does not \cite{STOlin2015,BiOSe2020t,behnia2022origin}.
 These dilute metals fit to an extended scaling plot where the Fermi temperature $E_F/k_B$ replaces $\gamma$ plot (Fig.\ref{fig:2} b).

-$A_2$ obtained from our measurements combined with the electronic specific heat $\gamma = 5.77~\mathrm{mJ~mol^{-1}~K^{-2}}$ reported in \cite{969heatcapacity} puts RuO$_2$ on the Kadowaki--Woods plot as the red circle in Fig.\ref{fig:2} a.
+To locate RuO$_2$ on the Kadowaki--Woods plot, one needs to know the Sommerfeld coefficient, in other words, the electronic specific heat, $\gamma$.
+This is a thermodynamic property and is not expected to correlate with disorder and to be sample dependent.
+The T-square prefactor $A_2$ obtained from our measurements combined with $\gamma$ ($5.77~\mathrm{mJ~mol^{-1}~K^{-2}}$ reported by Passenheim and McCollum \cite{969heatcapacity} and $5.07~\mathrm{mJ~mol^{-1}~K^{-2}}$ according to Paul \textit{et al.} \cite{paul2025nonanalyticfermiliquidcorrectionspecific}) gives rise to the red circle in Fig.\ref{fig:2} a.
 The Fermi temperature of RuO$_2$ can be estimated to be $\approx 3000~\mathrm{K}$, based on the slope of the Seebeck coefficient reported in \cite{Multiband} and its empirical relationship with $E_F$ \cite{behnia2004thermoelectricity,kurita2019correlation}.
 As shown in Fig.\ref{fig:2} b, RuO$_2$ conforms to the extended version of the Kadowaki--Woods scaling too.